yichao-liang/yichao-liang.github.io/_pages/about.md

 More specifically, I work on expanding the foundation and scope of ***the probabilistic, neuro-symbolic toolkit*** for learning and reasoning, with application such as program induction; scene, language understanding; control; concept learning.

-The toolkit mainly builds on:
+The toolkit mainly include *probabilistic, differentiable programming* and *program synthesis* that build on:
 - **probabilistic inference** for managing uncertainty;
 - **neural networks** for pattern recognition, amortized inference;
-- **symbolic languages** for representing knowledge;
+- **symbolic languages** for knowledge representation;

-leveraging principals such as compositionality, causality and hierarchy.
-Example tools are probabilistic, differentiable programming and program synthesis.
+leveraging principals such as causality and hierarchy.

 Outside of this, I like to seek for truth and beauty as they are found in nature, maths, and art.